awsdocs/aws-datasync-user-guide/doc_source/encryption-in-transit.md

 Your storage data \(including metadata\) is encrypted in transit, but how it's encrypted throughout the transfer depends on your source and destination locations\.

 When connecting with a location, DataSync uses the most secure options provided by that location's data access protocol\.
-For example, when connecting with a Server Message Block \(SMB\) file system, DataSync uses the security features provided by SMB\.
+For example, when connecting with a file system using Server Message Block \(SMB\), DataSync uses the security features provided by SMB\.

 ## Network connections in a transfer<a name="understanding-network-connections-in-transit"></a>